-Would your husband like to share in the wealth of the Easter presents, along with the kids?
-Get him some he’d appreciate a new toolkit, filled with tools and gadgets.
-Craftsman makes both soft and hard tool kits that would work perfectly as your base.
-See what tools he needs right now and add those, such as a new set of sockets, or a set of screwdrivers, or a box of drill bits.
+Making an Easter basket for your husband?
+How about a new toolkit filled with tools and gadgets?
+Craftsman makes soft and hard tool kits that work perfectly as your base.
+See what tools he needs right now and add those, such as a new set of sockets, a set of screwdrivers, or a box of drill bits.
 It’s always a great idea to include a new tape measure and safety goggles as well.
-Have fun with the rest of his basket by including lots of his favorite candy and tuck in a gift card to Lowe’s so he can purchase more tools.
+Have fun with the rest of his basket by including lots of his favorite candy and tuck in a gift card to Home Depot so he can purchase more tools.

 You don’t want to forget your pet this Easter.
 Find a sturdy container and fill it with a new water bowl, a new brush, and of course, a new bone to chew.
 Add some new toys, including a new rope to play tug-of-war with and some new balls to play fetch with.
 Don’t forget your pet’s favorite treats since he should have goodies on Easter too.
 Having a gift card to Pet Smart or another pet store will make building this basket even easier for you.